 This notice is a summary.
-For a full description of all of Washington College's benefit plans, please refer to the Summary Plan Descriptions, located at: [CUSTOMIZE TO CLIENT].
+For a full description of all of Washington College's benefit plans, please refer to the Summary Plan Descriptions.

 SPECIAL ENROLLMENT NOTICE

 During the open enrollment period, eligible employees are given the opportunity to enroll themselves and dependents into our group health plans.